 7. The happiest and friendliest people

 Neighbors, other people in the grocery store even those on the street feel connected.
-No one ever is treated as a stranger here.
+No one is ever treated as a stranger here.
 Even if you aren’t fluent in Spanish, you will never feel lost or alone, someone is always there willing to help you.

 8. Daily doses of sunny vitamin D